sambamitra/weather-watcher/README.md

 ### One-shot model:
   User:  "Alexa, ask Weather Watcher what is the current weather in Newcastle upon Tyne"

-  Alexa: "The current temperature in Newcastle upon Tyne is 5.63 degree celsius.
-Today's     maximum temperature is 7.0 degree celsius, and minimum temperature is 4.0 degree celsius."
+  Alexa: "It is 18 degree celsius and clear sky in Newcastle upon Tyne."
 ### Dialog model:
   User:  "Alexa, open Weather Watcher"